jlaaser/pogil-polymers/README.md

-		Activity 6 - Degree of Polymerization in Step-Growth Polymerizations Activity 7 - Equilibrium in Condensation Polymerizations Activity 8 - Molecular Weight Distributions in Step-Growth Polymerizations Activity 11 - Viscoelasticity of Polymeric Materials Activity 12 - Small-Amplitude Oscillatory Shear Rheology Activity 13 - Regular Solutions and Flory-Huggins Theory Activity 14 - Thermodynamics of Phase Separation
+		Activity 6 - Degree of Polymerization in Step-Growth Polymerizations Activity 7 - Equilibrium in Condensation Polymerizations Activity 8 - Molecular Weight Distributions in Step-Growth Polymerizations Activity 13 - Viscoelasticity of Polymeric Materials Activity 14 - Small-Amplitude Oscillatory Shear Rheology Activity 15 - Regular Solutions and Flory-Huggins Theory Activity 16 - Thermodynamics of Phase Separation

-	The following activites are complete (including the instructor guide), but have not been classroom-tested:
+	The following activites are complete (including the instructor guide), but have not been classroom-tested (or, have been classroom-tested but have not yet been updated following testing):

 		n/a - none in this release

-	The following activities are included as ``working drafts'' which contain complete student handouts but no instructor guides, and have not been classroom-tested:
+	The following activities are included as ``working drafts'' which contain complete student handouts but no instructor guides, and have not been classroom-tested (or, have been classroom-tested but have not yet been updated following testing):

 		Activity 1 - From Molecules to Polymers
 		Activity 2 - With Increasing Size Comes Increasing Complexity